Likhithmessi10/movie-recommendation/README.md

 - Fetches real posters using TMDB API
 - Displays movie summaries
 - Clean UI built with Streamlit
+---

+## 🔐 API Key Setup

+This project uses the TMDB API to fetch movie posters.
+To run this:
+Get your free TMDB API key: https://www.themoviedb.org/settings/api

 ## 📦 How to Run